anpythomas/em-app-ts/README.md

 # Event Pro API
-This is a RESTful API built with Node.js, Express, TypeScript, and MongoDB.
+A RESTful API built with Node.js, Express, TypeScript, and MongoDB.
 It provides endpoints to manage Users and Events.
 It's designed to serve data to a front-end application where the rendering happens.

 ## Technologies Used
 - Node.js